-The software uses internally the Skia library for drawing all objects and the Qt 5.15 (for Android) or Qt 6.x (for Desktop and iOS) library to display the objects.
+The software uses internally the Skia library for drawing all objects and the Qt 6.x library to display the objects.
 TPanel is written in C++.
 This makes it even on mobile platforms fast and reliable.
 It has the advantage to not drain the battery of any mobile device while running as fast as possible.
-Compared to commercial products the battery lasts up to 10 times as long.
+Compared to commercial products the battery lasts up to 10 times longer.